 Best USB Turntable Buying Guide: Welcome to What Hi-Fi?'s round-up of the best USB turntables you can buy in 2021.

 Fact one: your vinyl collection is both valuable and vulnerable.
-Fact two: it has been handed down to you, at least in part, and lovingly added to over the years following many hours of crate rummaging.
-This leads us directly on to fact three: replacing it would be nigh-on-impossible (see facts one and two).
+Fact two: it has been handed down to you, at least in part, and added to over the years following many hours of crate rummaging and/or online scrolling.
+Fact three: replacing it would be nigh-on-impossible (see facts one and two).
 That's why preserving your tangible collection in the form of digital files is a good idea.
 Can you imagine hunting down your unique stash of records – complete with the distinct sonic nuances from each particular press – on streaming sites?
 No. Neither can we.
 Enter then, the USB turntable.
 The models here mentioned not only offer the option of ripping your records for digital safe-keeping, they sound great for the price, too.

 Record-ripping turntables have been around for a while, but the Sony PS-HX500 can record up to DSD 5.6.
 Ergo, Sony calls it a ‘hi-res turntable’, so it’s not surprising that one of the first things we notice when lifting the Sony from its box is the bright yellow hi-res audio logo, sitting loud and proud on the plinth’s front-facing edge.